Vegas Nightlife Guide

 Why Tipping Matters in Vegas

 Las Vegas runs on tips.
-From your bartender to your limo driver, nearly everyone in the nightlife industry depends on gratuities as a major part of their income.
+From your bartender to your ride driver, nearly everyone in the nightlife industry depends on gratuities as a major part of their income.
 Tipping well is not just polite — it directly improves your experience.

 Generous tippers get faster service, better tables, more attention from entertainers, and genuine VIP treatment.
 Stingy tippers get the opposite.
 It is that simple.